University of Otago Oval: Sixth Test

 The sixth test match at the University of Otago Oval was contested between New Zealand and the West Indies from 3 to 7 December 2013.
 West Indies won the toss and chose to bowl first.
 A classy batting display from Ross Taylor and Brendon McCullum propped up New Zealand's first innings.
 Taylor scored his maiden double century and was unbeaten on 217 when New Zealand declared for 609 for 9.
 West Indies was bowled out in the first innings for 213 and was forced to follow on but Darren Bravo scored his maiden double century in reply which led them to a safe score of 507.
 Chasing a target of 112 on day 5, New Zealand's top order crumbled against West Indian spinner Shane Shillingford and they were reduced to 44 for 4 but was lifted up by Taylor and Corey Anderson to 79 for 4, 33 runs away from victory before rain forced an early draw.

 Seventh Test

 The seventh Test match at the University of Otago Oval was contested between New Zealand and Sri Lanka in December 2015.
 New Zealand won by 122 runs.

 Eighth Test

 The eighth Test match at the ground was contested between New Zealand and South Africa in March 2017.
 The match was drawn after rain prevented play on the fifth day.

-Ninth Test

-The ninth test match at the University of Otago Oval will be contested between New Zealand and the West Indies in the 2020/21 season.

 List of international centuries

 List of international five-wicket hauls

-Five international five-wicket hauls have been taken at University of Otago Oval, three in Test matches and two in ODIs.
+Six international five-wicket hauls have been taken at University of Otago Oval, three in Test matches, two in ODIs and one in a Twenty20 International.